cjgsongsong/cs199aclthesis/README.md

 # *On Approximation of the General Poset Cover Problem*

-This repository contains all the codes used in and results generated from the empirical assessments of the two approximation algorithms.
+This repository contains all the codes used in and results generated from the empirical assessments of the two approximation algorithms studied by Kaizz Angeles and CJ Songsong for their undergraduate thesis under the advisory of Ivy Ordanel.

 ## Installation